 In her 2019 TED Talk, Halla Tómasdóttir – former presidential candidate of Iceland and CEO of The B Team, a global non-profit that promotes humanity and climate awareness in business practices – notes that we are experiencing a global crisis of trust in leadership, but that there does still exist trust between employers and employees.
 Because of this, corporate environments have great potential to become drivers of global change.
 Both employees and employers can lean into trust to drive positive influence and create shifts within the organization that may even spread beyond the business.

 How Can I Increase My Influence?

-Increasing your influence with others starts with connecting within.
+Increasing your influence with others starts with connecting within; with shifting your mindset.

 When we think about how to influence others as a leader, we have to recognize that who we are as leaders is a direct reflection of our personal growth.
 The more we work on ourselves, the more confident we are, the more impact we can have on others.

 I cannot stress enough how important it is to start with you.
-If you aren’t in a good place with yourself, if you aren’t connected within, that will trigger other people’s intuition and create a roadblock to the human connection you need to create positive influence.
+If you aren’t in a good place with yourself, if you aren’t connected within, if you aren’t fully aligned with the approach you’re bringing forward, that will trigger other people’s intuition and create a roadblock to the human connection you need to create positive influence.